 The rise of the staycation and holiday parks in the UK

 As a result of all this, we British are increasingly turning our backs on foreign holidays and opting instead for what has become known as the “staycation”.
 The number of foreign trips Britons take is 16 per cent lower than it was before the recession, according to data from Visit England, the country’s national tourist board, while holidays in England rose by 12 per cent between 2008 and 2013.
 Research from Comparethemarket.com suggests that one in six Britons say weaker sterling is putting them off going abroad.
 Many UK hotels and hospitality companies reported that 2016 was one of the best ever for business, while this year’s August Bank Holiday saw 5.1 million people holidaying in the UK – an increase over 4.7 million last year, according to Visit England.
+This has also led to increased purchasing of holiday park furniture from our online store.

 UK holiday destinations